The Turtles: "Happy Together"

-"Happy Together", the first of several key Turtles singles co-written by Garry Bonner and Alan Gordon, had been rejected by countless performers.
-"Happy Together", both their biggest hit and their signature song, signaled a turning point for both the Turtles and for Chip Douglas, who provided the arrangement.
+"Happy Together", the first of several key Turtles singles co-written by Garry Bonner and Alan Gordon, had been rejected by countless performers, but became the group's biggest hit and their signature song and signaled a turning point for both the Turtles and for Chip Douglas, who provided the arrangement.
 The single replaced the Beatles' "Penny Lane" at number one on the Billboard Hot 100 in the spring of 1967.
 The Turtles' only No. 1 remained there for three weeks.
 An album of the same name followed and peaked at No. 25.
 "Happy Together" reached No. 12 on the UK Singles Chart.
 This same year saw the Turtles performing the title song (composed by John Williams with lyrics by Leslie Bricusse) for the Twentieth Century-Fox bedroom farce A Guide for the Married Man.

 Impressed by Chip Douglas's studio arrangements, Michael Nesmith approached him after a Turtles show at the Whisky a Go Go and invited him to become the Monkees' producer as that band wanted to break out of their "manufactured" studio mold.
 Douglas accepted and left the Turtles, producing the Monkees' next three albums: Headquarters; Pisces, Aquarius, Capricorn & Jones Ltd. (both 1967); and The Birds, the Bees & the Monkees (1968), the last of which he co-produced with the band.
 Meanwhile, the Turtles continued with new bassist Jim Pons replacing Douglas.